igormironchik/md-pdf/README.md

  * Be sure you enabled `Conan` plugin in `QtCreator`
  * Be sure you opt in `Preferences->CMake->General->Package manager auto setup` checkbox
  * Open `CMakeLists.txt` with `QtCreator`
- * Be sure `Conan` build step is before a build one
  * And voila, run build and everything should go without any problem.

 In this stack you can have problems only with `ImageMagick`, that I don't install with